subecho/KarmaChameleon/README.md

 function:
 - `SLACK_BOT_TOKEN`: populated with the contents of the SLACK_BOT_TOKEN OAuth key in the Slack App OAuth settings
-- `SLACK_SIGNING_SECRET`: populated with the Signing Secret key found in the Slack App Basic Information settings.
 - `KARMA_FILE_PATH`: the path to which Karma Chameleon will create and maintain a JSON record of all karma.
-- `PORT`: port via which Karma Chameleon and Slack will communicate.
-This is optional and has a default value of 3000

 In one terminal window, run: `python3 karma_chameleon.py`